nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `find -e name/lunch part/alex` returns all lunch events and events involving Alex<br>

-### Deleting a person : `delete`

-Deletes the specified person from the address book.

-Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-Alternate Format: `delete INDEX…​`

-* Deletes multiple persons at the specified `INDEX`'s.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* Each index **must be separated by a whitespace**

-Examples:
-* `list` followed by `delete 2 5 7` deletes the 2nd, 5th and 7th person in the address book.

-### Removing specific tags from person: `removetag`
-Removes the specific tags of an existing contact.

-Format: `removetag INDEX [i/INTERNSHIP]…​ [m/MODULES]…​ [c/CCA]…​ [edu/EDUCATION]…​`

-* Removes the tags from the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the prefixes must be provided.
-* If a prefix is used, the input after must not be blank.
-* All arguments for tags provided must be an exact match to existing tags.
-* Input tag values will be removed from the existing tags.

-Examples:
-* `removetag 1 i/abc-company m/CS2100 m/CS2030S` Removes the internship company and 2 modules tags from the 1st person.

-### Adding an event: `event`
-Adds an event into the address book.

-Format: `event INDEX…​ name/EVENT NAME info/EVENT DETAILS d/DATE t/TIME`

-* Tags the participating persons to the events based on the specified `INDEX…​`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
-* All fields must be provided.
-* Argument provided for `DATE` has to be in the format of `yyyy-MM-dd`.
-* Argument provided for `TIME` has to be in the format of `HH:mm`.
-* Arguments for `DATE` and `TIME` has to be valid (i.e Date and Time specified must be after the current date and time)
-* `EVENT NAME` has a limit of 100 characters.
-* `EVENT DETAILS` has a limit of 300 characters.

-Examples:
-* `event 1 2 name/lunch appointment info/Having lunch at Hai Di Lao VivoCity d/2022-10-20 t/12:15` Creates the Event and adds into the address book.

-### Cancelling an event : `cancelevent`

-Deletes the specified event from the address book.

-Format: `cancelevent INDEX`

-* Deletes the event at the specified `INDEX`.
-* The index refers to the index number shown in the displayed event list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `cancelevent 2` deletes the 2nd event in the address book.

-Alternate Format: `cancelevent INDEX…​`

-* Deletes multiple events at the specified `INDEX`'s.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
-* Each index **must be separated by a whitespace**

-Examples:
-* `list` followed by `delete 2 5 7` deletes the 2nd, 5th and 7th person in the address book.

 ### Clearing all entries : `clear`